Shasthojoy/lycheejs-guide/engine/core/Definitions.md

 That means lychee.js generally uses Composite Pattern and not ES6 Classes.
-The Composite Pattern allows flexible combinations of given implementations and the reusage of existing implementations.
+The Composite Pattern allows flexible combinations of given implementations and the efficient reusage of existing implementations and their methods, properties and their behaviours.

 File Contents of `/source/ui/Definition.js`: